Big Brother VIP: A look back at Jessika Power's relationships

 Filip subsequently replied on his social media, saying: "Jess is a good person, but she's a bad girlfriend.

 "Let's not play these games...
-I've got shit on you and you've got shit on me.
+I've got sh*t on you and you've got sh*t on me.
 Let's not go out and hurt each other."

 Want a fairytale romance without the reality TV drama?
 Sign up for eHarmony today!